Table of Contents

 PostgreSQL relational database system is a powerful, scalable, and standards-compliant open-source database platform.
 It offers the standard SQL features as well as some modern ones like triggers, transaction integrity.
+Companies and individual developers install Postgres Ubuntu because it gives them flexibility and is easy to manage.
 This tutorial will help you install PostgreSQL on Ubuntu and get a hang of the basic commands.

 sudo apt-get update sudo apt-get install postgresql postgresql-contrib